Ben Anderson (entrepreneur): Recognition

-Social Media Dissent
+Data Privacy

-An original vocal critic of social media, Anderson has stated that he has never had any social media accounts, including Facebook and LinkedIn.
+An original vocal critic of social media and an advocate of data privacy, Anderson has stated that he has never had any social media accounts, including Facebook and LinkedIn.
 Anderson's speeches have included the motto, "don't put your data in other's hands" and reference strategies to control personal information on the web.

 Racing career

-Anderson is also a professional auto racing driver, competing in sports car racing events.
+Anderson is a professional auto racing driver competing in Pirelli GT4 America and other racing series.

-In 2014 Anderson won the NASA East Championships.
+Anderson won the NASA Championships in 2014, 2015, and 2017.

 Anderson was a finalist in the 2014 Mazdaspeed Shootout.

-Anderson won the 2015 NASA West Championships at Mazda Raceway Laguna Seca.

 In 2017 Anderson formed Ben Anderson Racing Driver Development and formed a new Formula 4 United States Championship team.